 The basement possesses great views and high ceilings, just like the rest of the house.
-It was designed around providing entertainment for the children, with a ping pong/pool table, foosball table and an arcade game.
+It was designed around providing entertainment for the children, with a ping pong/pool table, foosball table, an arcade game and a trampoline from Soft Play Design.
 A workout room with the machines facing the back yard makes exercising just a little bit easier.
 There is also a spare bedroom that the children have dubbed “the sleepover room.”

 The second floor features the bedrooms of the Sawyer’s children, Olivia and Ashton, and are connected via a Jack-and-Jill bathroom.
 A painting of ice cream cones by her grandmother adorns Olivia’s room, while Ashton’s room features black-and-white photos of the plane Shannon’s grandfather flew in the Pacific in WWII.
 Also upstairs is a guest bedroom and bath with a view that Summer says is the best in the house.
 It is decorated with Asian-influenced furniture and artwork that Shannon’s mom brought back with her from her extensive travels.

 While the house is beautiful, the outdoor spaces and views are unparalleled.
 Along the entire back side of the house is a covered porch.
 The railings are done with wire to not block any of the views.
 Baldridge says they used a laser to cut out the metal railing plates, which cut down on costs and allowed them to use unusual shapes.
 The porch overlooks 40 acres of pastures, orchards, forests and a creek.